-The required form is the Department of Justice form SS8572 (Rev. a/93), Suspected Child Abuse Report (Penal Code Section 11168.)
-These reporting forms can be obtained online at http://www.sacdhhs.com/article.asp?ContentID=1786.
+The required form is the Suspected Child Abuse Report (Penal Code section 11168.)
+These reporting forms can be obtained online at https://oag.ca.gov/sites/all/files/agweb/pdfs/childabuse/ss_8572.pdf.
 The online form is accessed by obtaining a code when you phone your report.
-The reporting party should fill in the form completely, using the address and telephone number of their work site. - Submit one copy to the child protective agency to which the telephone report was made. - Submit one copy to the Health Services Department within one working day (Mail Box #764) to be maintained in a confidential file by the Coordinator of Health Services.
-NO OTHER COPIES ARE TO BE KEPT ON SITE OR FOR PERSONAL RECORDS. - Notify the site principal and the director/supervisor of your department of the report. - The person reporting the suspected child abuse or neglect has the option of deleting his/her name from the copy that is sent to the Health Services Department.
+The reporting party should fill in the form completely, using the address and telephone number of their work site. - a) Submit one copy to the child protective agency to which the telephone report was made. - b) Submit one copy to the Health Services Department within one working day (Mail Box #764) to be maintained in a confidential file by the Coordinator of Health Services.
+NO OTHER COPIES ARE TO BE KEPT ON SITE OR FOR PERSONAL RECORDS. - c) Notify the site principal and the director/supervisor of your department of the report. - d) The person reporting the suspected child abuse or neglect has the option of deleting his/her name from the copy that is sent to the Health Services Department.
 However, the Health Services copy verifies that the reporter has complied with the law for mandated reporters.
 The report should be typed, if possible.
 Make a photocopy and submit the photocopy to Health Services Department (Mail Box 764).
-Page 5 Memo-Reporting Child Abuse August 27, 2015 For reports sent to Children's Protective Services, the reporting party should receive a written response from the investigating social worker.
+Page 5 Memo-Reporting Child Abuse July 1, 2022 For reports sent to Children's Protective Services, the reporting party should receive a written response from the investigating social worker.
 This written response should be forwarded to Health Services Department (Mail Box 764) to be attached to the Health Services copy of the original report.
 CONFIDENTIALITY MANDATES: